 This post is devoted to women whose contribution to the study of plants is lesser known or unexpected, and is by no means an exhaustive list of all women who made an impact on the world of gardening.
-That list would include hundreds of women and would have to be published as a very thick book.
-What women would you add to our list?
-Please leave their name and story in the comments section, and we will consider including them in our follow-up article that focuses more on gardening.
-We are also working on a series on women from around the globe who have made great contributions to gardening, so please share your favorites in the comments section as well.
+That list would include hundreds of women and would have to be published as a very thick book!
+We are continuing with this series on women from around the globe who have made great contributions to gardening and here is the next one.

 Other Posts You Might Like: